christophedc0/Dump/Posterchat/README.md

 - You can optionally provide a preferred piece of artwork for us to use, if possible.
 Although this cannot be guaranteed.

-- Feel free to provide additional information that can benefit both the creator.
+- Feel free to provide additional information that can benefit the creator.
 - Once your post has been fulfilled, please use the `!archive` command to close the post.

   *Please remember that the poster creators have a life out there and have 0 obligations to make these. :-)*